leonelquinteros/php-toml/README.md

 PHP TOML parser
 ===============

-PHP parser for TOML language.
+PHP parser for TOML language ( https://github.com/mojombo/toml )

 Status
 ------
-Work in progress.
-Arrays are not supported.
+Supports complete TOML language.

+Datetime values are converted to UNIX time using strtotime().
+Deciding what to do with them.

+Still, the parser is too permisive for the specification.

+Supports commit: f68d014bfd4a84a64fb5f6a7c1a83a4162415d4b

 TODO
 ----

-- Support arrays
+- Support terminating commas before the closing bracket in arrays
+- Throw exception on invalid special characters on string definition.
+- Throw exception on multi-line strings.
+- Throw exception on extra chars after keygroup definition
+- Throw exception on mixed data type arrays
+- Throw exception on key or keygroup overwriting

 Requirements